-The name of the second is Two.
+The name of the next is Two.
 2.

-The name of the third is Three.
+The name of the next is Three.
 3.

-Here is the sequence of the first nine names and their numerals:
+Here is the sequence of the first nine counting-names and their numerals:

-Starting with One, we say that each number is "one more" than the previous number.
+Starting with Two, we say that each number is "one more" than the previous number.
 We say that we have "added one" to the previous number.

-Five, we say, is one more than Four, and that we have added one to Four to produce Five.
+Thus Five is one more than Four.
+We have added one to Four to produce Five.

 That is the first lesson in addition.
-It links the sequence of the counting-names with their cardinality: how many.
+It links the sequence of the names with their cardinality: how many.

 Tens.
-Upon adding one to Nine, the name of that number is Ten: 10.
+The name of the number one more than Nine is Ten: 10.